amonks/bouncer/readme.md

 Bouncer is a super simple sinatra-based proxy for client apps that only need a server for making requests.

-Bouncer uses [unicorn](http://unicorn.bogomips.org/) for multithreaded asynchronicity.
-You can change the maximum number of threads in `config/unicorn.rb`.
+Bouncer uses [puma](http://puma.io/) for multithreaded asynchronicity.
+You can change the maximum number of threads or workers in `config/puma.rb`.

 This readme concerns running your own instance of Bouncer.
 There's a free, working installation available for use at [b.ss.cx](http://b.ss.cx).